 “You want them to feel like their crate is their happy safe place.
-It should not be a scary place that they are only put in when you leave them alone or when they are being punished,” states in-house Animal Behaviorist, Camille Barrios UW-A.A.B.
+It should not be a scary place that they are only put in when you leave them alone or when they are being punished,” states animal trainer Camille Barrios.

 Another important aspect of crate training is positive reinforcement while the pet is in the crate.
 This can include additional praise and attention, or for food motivated pups, a treat or two.